Support

 • For the researchers funded by MSCA, HE Research Infrastructure, the respective funding Programme will cover the internship.
 Therefore, the payment will depend on the grant agreements.

 The Hosting company is not required to provide any direct payment to the visiting talents.
-Talents who will receive the reimbursement from InnoNext will sign a specific financial agreement directly provided by InnoNext.
+Talents who will receive the reimbursement from InnoNext will sign a specific financial agreement directly provided by InnoNext. (see the dedicated FAQ section: section 11)

-2.6 How long is the internship?
+3.1 How long is the internship?

 4. Matchmaking and selection process